FLSA Hours Worked Advisor

 Suffer or Permit to Work

-The FLSA defines the term "employ" to include the words "suffer or permit to work".
+The Fair Labor Standards Act (FLSA) defines the term "employ" to include the words "suffer or permit to work".
 Suffer or permit to work means that if an employer requires or allows employees to work they are employed and the time spent is probably hours worked.

 Thus, time spent doing work not requested by the employer, but still allowed, is generally hours worked, since the employer knows or has reason to believe that the employees are continuing to work and the employer is benefiting from the work being done.
 This time is commonly referred to as "working off the clock".